-Speech disorders can affect the way a person creates sounds.
-These sounds, of course, help us to form words and are necessary for communication with other people.
-Speech disorders can affect both adults and children.
+Speech disorders can affect the way a person creates sounds to form words.
 Certain voice disorders may also be considered speech disorders.

 One of the most commonly experienced speech disorders is stuttering.
 Other speech disorders include:

 - apraxia: a motor speech disorder caused by damage to the parts of the brain related to speaking

 - dysarthria: a motor speech disorder in which the muscles of the mouth, face, or respiratory system may become weak or have difficulty moving